The global rice bran oil market is valued at US$1,681.29 million in 2020.

-The growing health awareness among individuals worldwide is further propelling the market growth in the forecast period.
+The growing health awareness among individuals worldwide further propels market growth in the forecast period.
 The growing number of lifestyle-related disorders like obesity and hypertension will provide an impetus in propelling the market demand in the forecast period.
-The growing research activities on the global level have resulted in knowing the usage of rice bran for various household, commercial, and industrial purposes in the form of oil, such activities are further driving the market demand in the forecast period.
-The utilization of rice bran oil in feed formulation is further promoting market growth with the growing animal feed industry.
+The growing research activities on the global level have resulted in knowing the usage of rice bran for various household, commercial, and industrial purposes in the form of oil; such activities are further driving the market demand in the forecast period.
+The utilization of rice bran oil in feed formulation is further promoting market growth in the growing animal feed industry.

 On the basis of geography, the Asia Pacific region is projected to hold a substantial market share due to the sizeable production of rice bran oil.
-The North American region is estimated to hold favourable growth prospects due to the high health awareness and rice bran oil benefits leading to high market demand in the forecast period.
+The North American region is estimated to hold favorable growth prospects due to the high health awareness and rice bran oil benefits leading to high market demand in the forecast period.

 The growing animal feed industry is propelling the market demand in the forecast period.

 Moreover, the firms in the industry are striving hard to remain competitive and improve their market share through strategic mergers and acquisitions, and joint ventures, especially in the APAC region.
-Fats and oils are known to serve as important ingredients for the animal feed industry.
-The Asia Pacific region is among the key regions of the world with a high consumer base for animal products, manufacturers find this region as a lucrative opportunity for setting up their bases and generating high revenues.
+Fats and oils serve as important ingredients for the animal feed industry.
+The Asia Pacific region is among the key regions of the world with a high consumer base for animal products; manufacturers find this region as a lucrative opportunity for setting up their bases and generating high revenues.

-Furthermore, government initiatives ensuring adequate health of an animal is further increasing the use of nutritional products contributing to promoting the health of livestock animals.
-The collaboration of the Animal Production and Health Commission for the Asia Pacific region with the other units in FAO and partnerships with international organizations such as the World Organization for Animal Health (OIE) and WHO are continuing to carry out several development initiatives for livestock population.
+Furthermore, government initiatives ensuring adequate health of an animal are further increasing the use of nutritional products contributing to promoting the health of livestock animals.
+The collaboration of the Animal Production and Health Commission for the Asia Pacific region with the other units in FAO and partnerships with international organizations such as the World Organization for Animal Health (OIE) and WHO are continuing to carry out several development initiatives for the livestock population.

-The government of Saudi Arabia is focused on surging chicken meat production by the end of 2020 in order to meet food security goals.
-For this, the country is investing in high amounts to expand poultry production and attain high economies of scale.
-Furthermore, in order to reduce high production costs, the government is offering subsidies for animal feed, in addition to providing interest-free loans and rebates for the purchase of particular poultry equipment.
-Yellow corn, soybean meal, distillers’ dried grain with solubles (DDGs), corn gluten feed, and sorghum lies in the current list of animal feed products eligible for subsidies.
+The government of Saudi Arabia is focused on surging chicken meat production by the end of 2020 to meet food security goals.
+For this, the country invests in high amounts to expand poultry production and attain high economies of scale.
+Furthermore, to reduce high production costs, the government is offering subsidies for animal feed, in addition to providing interest-free loans and rebates for the purchase of poultry equipment.
+Yellow corn, soybean meal, distillers’ dried grain with solubles (DDGs), corn gluten feed, and sorghum lie in the current list of animal feed products eligible for subsidies.